 The weavers at Tintsaba specialise in the Coil Weave technique, but they are also proficient in other weaving methods.
 These include the Open Coiled Weave and the Plaited Weave.

 OPEN COILED WEAVE

-The plaited weave as the name suggests uses a plait.
-The end of the plait is then turned into itself and continuously wrapped around to create a shape.
-As the shape is developed the weaver then uses needle and spun sisal thread (same colour) to secure the plait in place.
-Products that use this weave are the Plaited Placemats, some of the Natural Jewellery, Festival Wear and was featured in the Fierce Feathers Collection launched end of 2016 which included all one of a kind jewellery designs.
+The Plaited Weave, as the name suggests uses a plait.
+The fibers are plaited into a long strand.
+The end of the plait is then turned into itself and continuously wrapped around to create the desired shape.
+As the shape is developed the weaver then uses needle and spun sisal thread, usually the same colour, to secure the plait in place.
+This technique is used to make place mats and some of the items in our Natural Jewelry range.